 Transport of electric power is a question of method and procedure seen in relation to other concerns, such as cost and protection of the environment.
-Check the related link, “ Power to the People” where some of the main considerations are mentioned in the last paragraph of that article.
-The issue can also in some ways be related to the advantages and disadvantages of concealed or open methods of house wiring (“ House Wiring”).

 Overhead cable systems are very dominating and visible in nature.
 The towering pylons of the grid are seen as an eyesore by many.
 Most people will agree that they are a violation of untouched nature.
 In residential and densely populated areas, underground transmission is usual, at least in Norway.
 That is mainly to reduce the risk of electromagnetic radiation from the cables, but also to avoid the ugly web of overhead cables above the streets.
 However, in the USA it is usual to see overhead cable systems also in towns and cities.
 Look for this the next time you see a picture or a movie from small-town America.

 Whenever a new transmission line is planned, it will initiate a debate raising questions of environmental protection vs. economic considerations.
 An overhead cable system is cheaper to construct and it is easier to maintain and troubleshoot.
 Thus, the distribution companies primarily prefer to put up overhead transmission lines to save money.